Rasmus Højgaard: Professional career

 In August 2020, Højgaard won the ISPS Handa UK Championship in a playoff over Justin Walters for his second European Tour win.
 He became the second youngest player to achieve multiple wins on the Tour, after Matteo Manassero.
+He also claimed the UK Swing Order of Merit, a mini order of merit awarded during the six events played in the UK during the European Tour's return to golf after the COVID-19 pandemic in 2020.

 In August 2021, Højgaard won the Omega European Masters in Switzerland.
 He shot a final-round 63 to post −13 and the clubhouse lead.
 Bernd Wiesberger who was leading by one shot at the time, double-bogeyed the final hole to finish one behind Højgaard.

+In July 2023, Højgaard won the Made in HimmerLand event in Denmark.
+He shot a final-round 64 and beat Nacho Elvira in a six-hole sudden-death playoff.

+In September 2024, Højgaard won the Amgen Irish Open for his fifth European Tour victory.
+Højgaard became the youngest player since José María Olazábal in 1989 to collect five wins on the European Tour.

 Personal life

 Højgaard's twin brother Nicolai is a professional golfer and was also part of the Danish team that won the 2018 Eisenhower Trophy.
 They became the first brothers to win in back-to-back weeks on the European Tour in 2021.